peer-open-source/xara-docs/source/user/manual/output/nodeRotation.rst

 .. note::

    In small deformation analysis, rotations are typically obtained using :ref:`nodeDisp`.
-However, when finite rotations are involved, these values cannot be used reliably.
+However, when large rotations are involved, these values cannot be used reliably.
 This is because the values returned by ``nodeDisp`` are defined as the algebraic sum of all increments to the solution;
-   this is not valid for finite 3D rotations.
+   this is not valid for 3D rotational degrees of freedom.

 This method is available in ``sees`` version ``0.1.15``.